A Very Real Looper

 A large, non-visual virtual reality instrument that is controlled using gesture and bodily movement.

 A blog post describing the process behind the creation of this instrument can be read here.
-In March I will be presenting this work at the Thirteenth International Conference on Tangible, Embedded, and Embodied Interactions (preprint available here).
+In March I will be performing with this instrument at the ACM International Conference on Tangible, Embedded, and Embodied Interactions in Tempe, Arizona (preprint available here).

 Contrary to how virtual reality (VR) is normally utilized, a performer playing A Very Real Looper (AVRL) is not disconnected from their surrounding environment through visual immersion, nor is their body restrained by a head-mounted display.

-AVRL thus combines the affordances of the physical world with the modularity of a game engine, consequently activating the expressive potential of the body inside of a large, highly reconfigurable, and musically augmented environment.
+AVRL thus combines the affordances of the physical world with the modularity of a game engine.
+This integration results in a large, highly reconfigurable, and musically augmented performance environment.

 The current iteration of AVRL has been built inside of the Unity game engine for the HTC Vive system.
 The size of this instrument is determined by the distance between the Vive base stations.
 This instrument is extra-large in the sense that it usually comprises a medium-sized room but can be set up to have a maximum tracking volume of roughly 3600 cubic feet (19ft x 19fxt x 9ft).